yingxzhou/csas2026-causal/README.md

 ## Prerequisites
 - Basic familiarity with introductory probability
-- Some exposure to Rsc
+- Some exposure to Rstudio